How much is my car really worth?

 How to value a car from your phone or computer.

-Even as a 10-year-old boy I was learning how to value cars from my father who owned a well-established car dealership in Bristol.
-And with decades of experience in car valuations, from old bangers to prestige vehicles, there is one consistent rule I adopt that I hope you will keep in mind.
-Every car has its own value and that value is determined by how much someone is prepared to pay for your vehicle.
+As a 10-year-old boy, I was learning how to value second-hand cars with my father who owned a well-established car dealership in Bristol.
+Today, with decades of experience in car valuations, from old bangers to prestige vehicles, my consistent rule is that each car will have its own unique value that’s ultimately determined by how much a buyer is willing to pay for it.

 That being said, there are some simple things you can do to get a true and correct car valuation.
 Follow along below…

 Approximate vs Genuine Valuations